Haenes/bugtracker-old/README.md

   5) Ability to create/edit/delete <b>Issues</b> related to one of your projects;
   6) Drag'n'Drop for Issue cards;
   7) Ability to search Projects and Issues via search bar;
-  8) Ability to change color mode.
+  8) Ability to change color mode/language/time zone.

 <h2>Installation</h2>